Will the robocall blitz ever get better?

 Even as complaints soar, the banking and debt collection industries have asked the FCC to change the rules to allow them to avoid any penalties if illegal robocalls or robotexts are sent accidentally.
 Current regulations, they claim, allow too many “frivolous lawsuits.”

-“Rather than petition the FCC for exemptions that weaken robocall protections, companies should focus on following the rules,” said Margot Sanders, an attorney with the National Consumer Law Center.
+“Rather than petition the FCC for exemptions that weaken robocall protections, companies should focus on following the rules,” said Margot Saunders, an attorney with the National Consumer Law Center.

 Why do scammers use robocalls?